snotskie/python-text-analysis/_episodes/04-built-in.md

 ~~~
 {: .output}

 * The string whose method is called (‘+’ in this example) is inserted in between each given string (passed via parameter).
 The result is returned as a new string.

-### .replace() and .startswith() methods
+### `replace` and `startswith` methods
-*   Use ‘replace’ to return a copy of a string where a specified value is replaced with a specified value
+*   Use `replace` to return a copy of a string where a specified value is replaced with a specified value
-*   Use ‘starts with’ to returns true if the string starts with the specified value
+*   Use `startswith` to returns true if the string starts with the specified value
 ~~~
 pet = “I like cats”